jshin313/site/content/posts/picoctf-stream-notes.md

 if (checkpass['substring'](16, 24) == _0x4b5b('0x6'))
 ```

-Use the javascript console to figure out what \_0x4b5b('0x3') and so on are.
+Use the javascript bash to figure out what \_0x4b5b('0x3') and so on are.
 ```js
 if (checkpass['substring'](0, 8) == "picoCTF{")
 if (checkpass['substring'](8, 16) == "not_this")